RioWeil/rioweil.github.io/_posts/2024-08-30-gde-study-qm.md

 ---
 layout: post
-title: "UChicago Graduate Diagnostic Exam Prep - Problems and Solutions"
+title: "UChicago Graduate Diagnostic Exam Prep - Quantum Mechanics"
 date: 2024-07-18
-description: Interesting physics problems solved while studying for the graduate diagnostic exam.
+description: Interesting quantum mechanics problems solved while studying for the graduate diagnostic exam.
 categories: physics uchicago quantum
 ---
 **July 18, 2024.** *Before the start of my PhD program at UChicago this fall, there is a diagnostic exam to test knowledge/ability in the core subjects of classical mechanics, electromagnetism, quantum mechanics, and statistical mechanics.
-Here, I share some interesting problems and solutions I came across while preparing for this exam.*
+Here, I share some interesting problems and solutions I came across while preparing for this exam.
+This is the first post in this series, where I go through quantum mechanics problems.*

 ### Contents
-1. <a href="#sec-cm">Classical Mechanics</a>
-- <a href="#problem-cm-sphericalpendulum" name="#problem-cm-sphericalpendulum"> The Spherical Pendulum</a>
-2. <a href="#sec-em">Electromagnetism</a>
-3. <a href="#sec-qm">Quantum Mechanics</a>
 - <a href="#problem-qm-scmicroresonator" name="#problem-qm-scmicroresonator"> Superconducting Microwave Resonator</a>
 - <a href="#problem-qm-twospinmeasurement" name="#problem-qm-twospinmeasurement"> Measuring a Two-Spin System </a>
 - <a href="#problem-qm-rigidrotor" name="#problem-qm-rigidrotor"> Rigid Rotor in Magnetic Field</a>